1998–2002 Argentine great depression: December 2001 riots and political turmoil

-The freeze enraged many Argentines who took to the streets of important cities, especially Buenos Aires.
-They engaged in protests that became known as cacerolazo (banging pots and pans).
-The cacerolazos began as noisy demonstrations but soon included property destruction, often directed at banks, foreign-owned privatized companies, and, especially, big American and European companies.
+The bank withdrawal freeze led to widespread protests, particularly in Buenos Aires.
+They engaged in protests known as cacerolazo (banging pots and pans).
+Initially peaceful, these demonstrations later involved damage to property, including banks and foreign-owned companies, particularly those from the United States and Europe.

 Confrontations between the police and citizens became common, and fires were set on Buenos Aires avenues.
 De la Rúa declared a state of emergency, but the situation worsened, precipitating the violent protests of 20 and 21 December 2001 in Plaza de Mayo, where clashes between demonstrators and the police ended up with several people dead and precipitated the fall of the government.
 De la Rúa eventually fled the Casa Rosada in a helicopter on 21 December.

 Following the presidential succession procedures established in the Constitution of Argentina, the Senate chairman was next in the line of succession in the absence of the president and the vice-president.
 Accordingly, Ramón Puerta took office as a caretaker head of state, and the Legislative Assembly (a joint session of both chambers of Congress) was convened.

 Adolfo Rodríguez Saá, the governor of San Luis Province, was eventually appointed as the new interim president.